Cassius Khan: Recognition

 Khan is also the official spokesperson for the tabla makers Ustad Qasim Khan Niyazi and Sons in Laxminagar, New Delhi, India, and is endorsed by Aman Kalyan's Lehra Studio apps based in Sydney, Australia.
-He is also the Curator of the Massey Unlimited Global Tea Series at the Massey Theatre in New Westminster, and was a 2021 Artist Resident at the Anvil Centre in the same city.
-Khan is also a visiting music instructor at the international private Mulgrave School, where he teaches young students Indian Classical music.
+He is also the Curator of the Global Tea Series with Cassius Khan at the Massey Theatre in New Westminster, and was a 2021 Artist Resident at the Anvil Centre in the same city and 2024 Artist Resident at the Massey Theatre.
+Khan is also a visiting music instructor at the international private Mulgrave School, where he teaches young students Indian Classical music..

 Personal life

 Khan lives in New Westminster, British Columbia.
 He married Kathak dancer Amika Kushwaha in 2006, and they are each other's chief accompanists in her solo Kathak dance concerts and his Ghazal and tabla concerts.

 Khan refused to perform in Israel in 2009 in protest at the treatment of Palestinians.
 He has been critical of the term World Music, and the lack of representation of non-Western disciplines in the Canadian music scene.